 To the distant observer, the L.A. in this video had an actual *street* skating scene.
 USC was still around, they skated random shit on sidewalks (something that has been regaining popularity in recent history), and got enough time at the D.W.P. benches to make it look like a plaza spot — not a “let’s hope we get more than two minutes to skate here” Hail Mary mission.
 With blockbuster skate videos still around the corner, southern California-based projects had yet to resemble six-month highlight reels from the same five handrail spots.

 The cast list is all over the place, but in the best way possible.
 Billy Valdes is the video’s token mid-nineties cult hero who went out of his way to film a solid part.
-Chris Franzen partakes in skateboarding’s first notable flip-in craze, while Quim Cardona counters the overflipping with some of the best-worst line choreography this side of Mike York.
+Chris Franzen partakes in skateboarding’s second notable flip-in craze, while Quim Cardona counters the tech with some of the best-worst line choreography this side of Mike York.
 The promising Marco Romero (promising because he skates in sweats…in southern California), a would-be member of the P. Rod / Evan Hernanez / Mike Taylor / Justin Case little-kid-prodigy class, makes his debut in L.A.
 County, only to fade away quicker than, uh, Justin Case.
 Even though everyone is skating the same city, the different origins of the cast allow the video to have one foot in each decade.

 Best hardflip evvvvveeeerrrrrr @ 0:45.